Ahmed-Alkhadhami/SM22_Elec2_PushButtonSwitch/README.md

 <br/>

-## Idea of the code :
+## Idea Of The Code :
 ### General :
-the main idea is that The code :
+The main idea is that The code :
-* will save a Boolean state (false=low) at a variable called **lightToggle** and send it to the LED , which will indicates the state of the LED initially (will change with every press).
+* Will save a Boolean state (false=low) at a variable called **lightToggle** and send it to the LED , which will indicates the state of the LED initially (will change with every press).
-* will compare between the previous state of the button , and the instant state, if they were the same , then the button is not pressed .
+* Will compare between the previous state of the button , and the instant state, if they were the same , then the button is not pressed .
 Otherwise , the two states will vary resulting for the **lightToggle** to change to the opposite state (whether it was ON or OFF).

 <br/>

 ### Explaining The Code :
 1 - Pins
-connecting the LED to pin 12 & Push button to pin 4.
+Connecting the LED to pin 12 & Push button to pin 4.
 ```bash
 int ledPin = 12;
 int butPin = 4;